uiucseclab/MagBastard/README.md

 		- Chooses one of four reponses.
 		- It should be noted that Port 139 does not allow conenctions from the outside but connecting to the public IP from interally will alow a connection.
 Also nmaping will show that Samba is running
 		-
 	We could not get Labrea working because it will not listen on the local machine.
-As a result, we could not use it to listen and send its own SYNACK
+Labrea works perfectly for listening on the network for IPs that aren't being used since it can just sniff traffic and respond if no one else does.
+However, labrea does not bind to any ports on the host machine.
+Becaues of this, the OS will automatically send a SYNRST before labrea is able to see the packet and respond itself.
+Because of this, the outside world will just see the port as closed.
+Without changing the labrea source code, it would be impossible to get this to work.
+In addition, labrea does not compile from source in linux 12.04 or 14.04 so we had to use the prepackaged binary.
+As a result, we could not use labrea in our code.

 Things to be fixed